Gosaldo

-Gosaldo is a comune (municipality) in the Province of Belluno in the Italian region Veneto, located about 90 km northwest of Venice and about 25 km northwest of Belluno.
+Gosaldo (ladin: Gosalt) is a comune (municipality) in the Province of Belluno in the Italian region Veneto, located about 90 km northwest of Venice and about 25 km northwest of Belluno.
 As of 31 December 2004, it had a population of 843 and an area of 48.8 km².

 The municipality of Gosaldo contains the frazioni (subdivisions, mainly villages and hamlets) Don, Sarasin, and Tiser.

 Gosaldo borders the following municipalities: Cesiomaggiore, Rivamonte Agordino, Sagron Mis, Sedico, Sospirolo, Taibon Agordino, Tonadico, Voltago Agordino.